Free shipping on orders over 50€ up to 500g

 résine pour protéger la pâte polymère

-Feel free to take a tour in the tutorial space reserved for the resin.
-You will be able to create a lot of costume jewelry, trendy accessories and DIY decorative objects.
+Take a look at the resin tutorial area.
+You'll be able to create a wide range of costume jewelry, trendy accessories and DIY decorative objects.

 2. UV and UV Led resin

-Unlike epoxy resin, UV or UV LED resin is a single liquid that cures under UV light.
-The UV and UV Led resins we are talking about are from the Japanese brand Padico.
-Very easy to use, it is ready to use, protected in a opaque bottle equipped with a nozzle for precise use.
+Unlike epoxy resin, UV or UV LED resin is a single liquid that hardens under UV rays.
+The UV and UV Led resins we're talking about are from the Japanese brand Padico.
+Very easy to use, they are ready-to-use, protected in an opaque bottle with a nozzle for precise application.

-It can harden with the sun's rays in about ten minutes if the weather is very nice.
+It can be cured by the sun's rays in around ten minutes if the weather is fine.
 Again, this curing time may depend on the temperature and the resin itself.
-To go faster, you can also use a UV or UV LED lamp.
+For faster curing, you can also use a UV or UV LED lamp.
 UV resin will take longer to cure than UV LED resin.
 The lamps are the same as those used for semi-permanent nail polish.
-So if you already have this lamp at home, you will only have to buy the resin!
-Be careful, your lamp must have a minimum power of 36 W if it is UV and 6 to 10 W if it is UV LED.
+So if you already have this lamp at home, you'll only need to buy the resin!
+Please note that your lamp must have a minimum wattage of 36 W if it's UV and 6 to 10 W if it's UV LED.

-UV LED resin is very practical and allows you to have a quick result.
-UV LED resin cures under the rays of UV LED lamp in less than 2 minutes.
-However, it has some drawbacks: it is much more expensive than epoxy resin and can only be used on small surfaces, such as jewelry lockets.
-If you use it on large surfaces or thicknesses, it will not harden inside and other defects may appear, such as ripples on the surface due to the difference in catalytic speed of the different parts of the piece.
+UV LED resin is very practical and delivers fast results.
+UV LED resin cures under the UV LED lamp's rays in less than 2 minutes.
+However, it does have a few drawbacks: it's much more expensive than epoxy resin, and can only be used on small surfaces, such as medallions for jewelry.
+If you use it on large surfaces or thicknesses, it will not harden on the inside, and other defects may appear, such as ripples on the surface due to the difference in catalytic speed of the different parts of the piece.

-Curing time of UV and UV LED resin depending on the light source
+Curing times for UV and UV LED resin depending on light source

-UV LED lamp 6 to 10 wattsNot suitable - random result30 to 90 sec30 sec to 2 minutes (each side)
+UV LED lamp 6 to 10 wattsNot suitable - random results30 to 90 sec30 sec to 2 minutes (each side)

-sunlight in very good weather10 to 30 minutes30 to 90 sec30 sec to 2 minutes (each side)
+sunlight in very fine weather10 to 30 minutes30 to 90 sec30 sec to 2 minutes (each side)

-sun rays with overcast sky30 to 60 minutes3 to 10 minutes3 to 10 minutes (each side)
+sunlight on overcast days30 to 60 minutes3 to 10 minutes3 to 10 minutes (each side)

 Advantages and disadvantages of UV resin